Governors and trustees

 If there are any specific vacancies for governors that we are seeking to fill at this time, please see the current vacancies page.

-If you wish to be considered for a position as a governor at any Trust school, please return the completed application form and declaration of interests form to Susanne Wicks, Clerk to the Trust, email@example.com.
+If you wish to be considered for a position as a governor at any Trust school, please complete the application form and equalities monitoring form (below) and return them to Julie Adams, Head of Clerking, firstname.lastname@example.org.